Group-101/initialize-with-README/README.md

 In this week I do testing is mostly about verifying the modules and checking their readiness and their collective, integral cooperation.
 I have  tested separately and also as a group.
 This aids the testers to identify any issues with two or more components working together or individually to execute functions.
 ## Milestone 7  <a name="paragraph6"></a>
 In this week I find out the bugs during the testing and trying to solve these bugs.
 Some app functions very slow so I'm changing the approch and coding technique to overcome this issue.I'm changing some coding approches so my app works better.
+## Milestone 8  <a name="paragraph7"></a>
+In this week I'm performaing usability testing and functional testing so we have a error free app.In Functional testing we assesses whether or not the product works the way it should, whereas usability addresses whether or not the end user can access those functions and successfully use the product.